-We assess your housing application based on the information you have given on the form and any other evidence or details you have provided.
+We assess your housing application based on the information you have given on the form and any other proof you have provided.

 We assess this information against the:

 - Derby Homefinder Bands see section 14 - Property eligibility table see section 15.